 - Graduate: B grade or higher (- and + will be treated as just a letter grade).

 Due to Tuition Assistance grade/invoicing regulations and the pre- and post- coursework that may be involved in Intensive courses, students are required to request their TA for intensive courses with start/end dates for the entire semester.
-(Example: You are taking a Spring 2015 intensive.
-You will need to put 1/12/2015 - 5/8/2015.)
+(Example: If you are taking a Spring 2020 intensive, you would need to put 1/13/20 - 5/8/20.)

 Tuition Assistance authorizations must be submitted to Liberty University by the TA Form deadline associated with your term of enrollment (review our Dates and Deadlines chart for specific dates).
+This ensures your TA will be posted to your account by the corresponding Financial Check-In deadline.
 It can take 3-5 business days for a form to be processed to your account from the date it is submitted.
 We cannot guarantee that late forms will be processed to your account by the Financial Check-In deadline.
 Any late fees assessed due to late TA form submission cannot be waived.

 If you are approved more TA than the amount being charged to your account, we will only post enough TA to cover your remaining eligible charges.
 Tuition Assistance is never refundable to the student.